elia/vscode-textmate/README.md

 You can now use `scmBranchName` in the `windowTitle` setting.

+### `vscode-textmate.closeOtherEditors`

+Fix the default VSCode behavior of asking to save unsaved files when closing other editors.
+This command will silently close all editors except the current one and any "dirty" editor.

 ### Bracket/Block Navigation

 You can now navigate between brackets and blocks using `ctrl` with `up` and `down`, adding `shift` to also update the selection.